Below are a few handy resources; click on the icon for more details

 The Noordhoek Community Centre (NCC) is a resource for everyone in the Noordhoek Community to use.
 To book it, go to the following link: https://cpnw.org.za/ncc-meeting-room-bookings/

 You might have noticed that Noordhoek is dark at night.
-This is for good reason; it contributes to our wellbeing and quality of life.
+This is for good reason: it contributes to our wellbeing and quality of life.
 The Unplugged.
-We can enjoy the stars and fee far from Urban life.
+We can enjoy the stars and flee far from Urban life.
+It also helps our nocturnal insects, birds and animals.
 No street lights, and no big lights on properties – if you see any, gently remind people of how we like to live here.
+If people do not want to remove them, suggest to install motion sensors and to turn them down towards the ground.
+That way they are less invasive.
+Let’s keep Noordhoek dark at night!

 Noordhoek has 1871 erfs.
 Click here for a map showing all Erfs, which are NRPA members and which are not.
 We estimate between 5000 and 6000 residents in the Suburb of Noordhoek.
 The Noordhoek Community forum has 6957 members, but we do know that there are many non-residents on the group.
 The NRPA will seek to achieve a consensus in the coming years, once a database of residents has been established.